sqlity-net/dataplatform-devops-exercises/ssmsSolutions.md

 # SSMS Solutions and Projects Explained!

 Just like Visual Studio, SSMS has solutions and projects.
-They organize the files that are important to your database application.
+Solutions and projects organize the files that are important to your database application.

 The biggest difference between working directly with database objects and working with SSMS solutions is that solutions are based on files in your filesystem, not on objects in your database.